-Curves 1 and 2 at this figure correspond to $\sigma _{n}^{*} $ for dimensionless penalty coefficients $c=0.1$ and $c=0.01$ respectively at finite element mesh with 32 linear triangular elements on each side of possible unilateral contact area $S_{12} $.
-Curves 3 and 4 correspond to $\sigma _{n}^{*} $ for $c=0.1$ and $c=0.01$ respectively, but for finite element mesh with 64 linear triangular elements on each side of $S_{12} $.
-Dashed curve at this figure and at fig.~7 represents the exact solution, obtained in \cite {PII_30} for the contact of two half-spaces.
-Here we see that in spite of the solution, obtained for penalty coefficient $c=0.1$ at mesh with 32 finite elements on each side of $S_{12} $ (curve~1 at fig.~8), the solution obtained for lower penalty coefficient $c=0.01$ at the same mesh become instable.
-But if we refine finite element mesh twice for the penalty coefficient $c=0.01$, then the influence of errors on the perturbation of initial data will decrease, and we shall obtain much better approximation to the exact solution (curve~4 at fig.~8).
+Plots at Fig.~8 represent the approximations of $\sigma _{n}^{*} ({\bf x})$, ${\bf x} \in S_{12}$ for the bodies with length $l=8\, b$, height $h=2\, b$, and external load $q=0.0075\, E$, obtained for different dimensionless penalty coefficients $c$ and different finite element meshes.
+Curves 1 and 2 at this figure correspond to $\sigma _{n}^{*}$ for the dimensionless penalty coefficients $c=0.1$ and $c=0.01$ respectively at the finite element mesh with 32 linear triangular elements on each side of the possible unilateral contact area $S_{12}$.
+Curves 3 and 4 correspond to $\sigma _{n}^{*}$ for $c=0.1$ and $c=0.01$ respectively, but for the finite element mesh with 64 linear triangular elements on each side of $S_{12}$.
+Dashed curve at this figure and at Fig.~7 represents the exact solution, obtained in \cite {PII_30} for the contact between two half-spaces.

+Here we see that in spite of the solution, obtained for the penalty coefficient $c=0.1$ at the mesh with 32 finite elements on each side of $S_{12}$ (Curve~1 at Fig.~8), the solution obtained for the lower penalty coefficient $c=0.01$ at the same mesh becomes instable.
+But if we refine the finite element mesh twice for the penalty coefficient $c=0.01$, then the influence of the errors on the perturbation of initial data will decrease, and we will obtain much better approximation of the exact solution (Curve~4 at Fig.~8).

-Hence, we conclude that for obtaining a nice approximation to the solution, we need to decrease penalty parameter and to refine finite element mesh simultaneously.
+Hence, we conclude that for obtaining a nice approximation of the solution, we need to decrease the penalty parameter and to refine the finite element mesh simultaneously.